MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/4-intro-network-protocols.md

 The rest of the protocols that we'll discuss here are based on a type of application, for example, an email client or web browser.
 Here is a list of the most commonly used network communication protocols.

 - **Hypertext Transfer Protocol (HTTP)** - The HTTP protocol uses TCP/IP to deliver web page content from a server to our browser.
-The transmission protocol used is HTTP.
 HTTP can also handle the download and upload of files from remote servers.

 - **File Transfer Protocol (FTP)** - FTP is used to transfer files between different computers on a network.
 Typically FTP is used to upload files to a server from a remote location.
 While we can use FTP to download files, web-based downloads are typically handled through HTTP.